scorpior2510/my-exercises/README.md

     - Open index.md
     - Continue working on exercises under **In Progress**
     - If there are no exercises under In Progress:
-        - Go to Tracking Section  > choose an exercise i
+        - Go to Tracking Section
         - The top subject in the table is the one that needs to get priority
         - Go to the optional future exercises and choose related exercise, or generate new ones. *consider what's written in the topic notes while you are doing it
 - Adding a New Exercise: